-Differences between fixed and adjustable rate loans
+Differences between adjustable and fixed rate loans

-There are many types of Adjustable Rate Mortgages.
+There are many different types of Adjustable Rate Mortgages.
 ARMs usually adjust twice a year, based on various indexes.

 Have questions about mortgage loans?
 Call us at 720-598-8300.
 We answer questions about different types of loans every day.